kangasbros/mempass/README.md

 ## Usage

-Type in a passphrase and a service-related word.
+Type in a passphrase and a service-related word (for example: facebook, gmail, etc).
 Click the buttons to generate different passwords, which are automatically copied to clipboard.

 The password is automatically removed from clipboard 15 seconds later, if it is still there (doesn't seem to work on all platforms unfortunately).

 ![screenshot](https://raw.githubusercontent.com/kangasbros/mempass/master/mempass_screenshot.png "Press the various buttons to generate deterministic content.")

+## How does it work?

+Missing an app for your favourite platform?
+Well, it should be quite easy to develop, since the idea of the app is very simple.

+Passwords are just formed with the following equation:

+    password = hash (entropy + passphrase + word)

+The default algorithm to use is SHA2-HMAC.

 ## Acknowledgments